-When you are projecting from a computer source, you can save and recall settings (resolution, tracking, sync signal, and position) in up to five different combinations.
+When you are projecting from a computer source, you can save and recall settings (resolution, tracking, sync signal, and position) for up to five different sessions.
 This is useful if you use more than one computer with the projector; you can save the settings for each one and recall them when necessary.
-Follow these steps to save the projector's current settings:
+Follow these steps to save the current session settings:

-- 1. Press the Menu button to display the Main menu. - 2.
-Press Enter to select the Video menu. - Use the down arrow (control panel) or Enter button (remote control) to move down to the Preset option and press Enter.
+- 1. Press the Menu button to display the Main menu. - Press Enter to select the Video menu. - Use the down arrow (control panel) or Enter button (remote control) to move down to the Preset option and press Enter.
 You see the Preset Selection menu with the current resolution setting displayed.